-In 2023, we are seeking contributions of:
+In 2024, we are seeking contributions of:

-- \$110 to the General Fund to support a number of services and resources required by the school including new technology, text books and student resources. - \$100 to the Grounds Fund to continue improving the sporting facilities and upkeep of the very significant area of grounds that Epping Boys High School is located on, including planting of gardens beds. - \$200 to the Building Fund (tax deductible) to continue our program of building refurbishments and improvements.
+- \$120 to the General Fund to support a number of services and resources required by the school including new technology, text books and student resources. - \$100 to the Grounds Fund to continue improving and general upkeep of our 8 hectares of school grounds that Epping Boys is located on and the sporting facilities - \$200 to the Building Fund (tax deductible)

 The Epping Boys High School P&C Building Fund is registered with the Australian Taxation Office and donations specified to this fund are tax deductible, if so receipted.
 The P&C spends less than 1% of its income on P&C administration and operating costs.